zio/zio/docs/datatypes/contextual/index.md

 ## Motivation

-One might ask "What is the motivation behind encoding the dependency, `R`, in the type parameter of `ZIO` data type"?
+One might ask "What is the motivation behind encoding the dependency in the type parameter of `ZIO` data type"?
 What is the benefit of doing so?

 Let's see how writing an application which requires reading from or writing to the console.
-As part of making the application **modular** and **testable** we define a separate service called `Console` which is responsible for reading from and writing to the console.
+As part of making the application _modular_ and _testable_ we define a separate service called `Console` which is responsible for reading from and writing to the console.
 We do that simply by writing an interface:

 ```scala mdoc:silent
 import zio._